NathanDunfield/latex_class/test/texlive_2019_pdfs/README.txt

     Added more flexible options

 using TeXLive 2019.
-Everything compiled correctly.
+Everything compiled correctly, but the output for art5.pdf has the wrong font (Utopia not STIX) due to some bug.